 An expression we are using is: "Wear a mask - save a life".
 The life you save may be your own.
 For the professional caregivers, scientists, and anyone who wishes to review the evidence based medical and scientific articles that we cite in our films, we post them on our website.
-We hope they will be shared with families. friends and colleagues.
+We hope they will be shared with families, friends and colleagues.

-The message of Rick Warren, the bestselling author of The Purpose Driven

-Life: What on Earth Am I Here For?, is "I just want to say for your benefit and for the benefit of all your family and for everybody else around you please...please...please wear a mask right.
+The message of Rick Warren, the bestselling author of The Purpose Driven Life: What on Earth Am I Here For?, is "I just want to say for your benefit and for the benefit of all your family and for everybody else around you please...please...please wear a mask right.
 It's not a political statement.
 It is a statement of unselfishness.
 It's a statement of love.
 It's a statement of responsibility and a statement of good stewardship.
-It's a statement of loving your neighbor as yourself."45,46
+It's a statement of loving your neighbor as yourself."57,58 to fight the good fight, finish the race, and keep the faith.
+Everyone IS a patient, and everyone CAN BE a caregiver.